Explore History & See Missouri’s Historical Landmarks

 Immerse yourself in history at the Patee House Museum, in St. Joseph.
 This museum of history was constructed in 1858 as a luxury hotel, which ultimately served as the Pony Express headquarters, a college for girls, a Union army office during the Civil War, and a shirt factory.
 Visit the Patee House Museum to experience the historical sites of St. Joseph as they were in the 1860s; sit in a 19th century train; and take a spin on a vintage carousel.
-The Jesse James Home, where the notorious outlaw was gunned down in 1882, is one block away.
+The Jesse James Home, where the notorious outlaw was gunned down in 1882, is on the grounds.

 Also in St. Joseph, the National Military Heritage Museum honors each branch of the United States military and shares great lessons about our country's military history.
 See military vehicles, equipment, uniforms and tools and this museum of history.
 Built in 1890, the brick building served as St. Joseph's first police station.

 A WWI Museum of History in KC

 In Kansas City, the National World War I Museum at Liberty Memorial provides an incredibly comprehensive look at World War I. The extensive collection at this museum of history educates visitors and honors those who served.
 Through full-size mock-ups, visitors feel as if they are actually in the trenches, fighting the battles.
 Objects taken from the battlefield, from firearms to uniforms to artillery to personal items, add to the experience.

 Other Historical Sites in Missouri